-Jollygoode We have no doubt his liberality is well represented by his surviving partner.
-Scrooge (his eyes narrowing at the offensive word) Liberality?
-Harty Mr Scrooge, sir, at this festive season of the year, it is more than usually desirable that we should make some slight provision for the poor and the destitute.
+Scrooge The Musical Act 1 Sc.
+3 version 2 Jollygoode We have no doubt his liberality is well represente surviving partner. ed by his Scrooge (his eyes narrowing at the offensive word) Liberal ity?
+Harty Mr Scrooge, sir, at this festive season of the year, more than usually desirable that we should make slight provision for the poor and the destitute.
 Scrooge Excellent.
 Then I suggest you do so.
 Jollygoode You miss our point, sir.
-The poor suffer greatly at the present time.
-Many thousands are in want of common necessaries.
+The poor suffer greatly at present time.
+Many thousands are in want of con necessaries.
 Scrooge Are there no prisons?
 Harty Indeed there are, sir.
 That's one thing there's no shortage of!
 Scrooge And the workhouses?
 Are they still in operation?
-Jollygoode They are, sir, and I wish I could say they were not.
-Scrooge The treadmill and the Poor Law are in full vigour, I trust.
+Jollygoode They are, sir, and I wish I could say they were not Scrooge The treadmill and the Poor Law are in full vigour, l trust.
 Jollygoode Both very busy, sir.
 Scrooge I am very glad to hear it!
-For a moment, I was afraid something had occurred to stop them in their useful purpose!
-Harty A few of us are endeavouring to raise a fund to buy the poor some meat and drink, and means of warmth.
-Jollygoode We choose this time because it is a time when want is keenly felt. and abundance rejoices.
-What may we put you down for, sir?
+For a moment, I was afr something had occurred to stop them in their use purpose!
+Harty A few of us are endeavouring to raise a fund to b poor some meat and drink, and means of warmth - Jollygoode We choose this time because it is a time when wa keenly felt. and abundance rejoices.
+What may w you down for, sir?
 Scrooge Nothing, madam.
 Harty You wish to be anonymous?
-Scrooge I wish to be left alone, madam-that is what I wish.
-I don't make myself merry at Christmas, and I cannot afford to make idle people merry.
-I have been forced to support the establishments I have mentioned through taxation and those who are badly off must go there!
+Scrooge I wish to be left alone, madam-that is what I wish make myself merry at Christmas, and I cannot aff make idle people merry.
+I have been forced to su the establishments I have mentioned through tax and those who are badly off must go there! ord to pport Jollygoode Many would rather die than go there!

-Jollygoode Many would rather die than go there!
 Scrooge If they would rather die, then they had better do it, and decrease the surplus population!
-Yes, ladies decrease the surplus population!
+Yes, ladies ... decrease the surplus population!